zeeev/wham/README.md

 #### LRT:

   This is the likelihood ratio test statistic quantifying the difference in allele frequencies between the cases and controls.
+  If you are only using WHAM for its structural breakpoint detection this field will contain a -nan.
+Both  casess (target) and controls (background) bams must be specified using the -t & -b flags to get an LRT score.